-I met the creator of To the Market, Jane Mosbacher Morris, at the AYA Summit this year.
+I met the creator of To the Market, Jane Mosbacher Morris, at the AYA Summit several years ago.
 She’s awesome.

 The premise of To The Market is to combine the powers of commerce and storytelling to empower the world’s most courageous survivor populations, in the belief that resilience is more powerful than suffering.
 How can you not love it?

 to create sustainable business for Africans so they aren’t dependent upon charity, but instead earn the dignity of a job.
 We offer opportunity to everyone, with a primary focus on empowering women.
 When we invest in a woman, statistics demonstrate that she will have a life-changing impact on her family and community… and herself.